janvennemann/appc-inquirer/README.md

 ### server-side

 The server side requires a simple TCP server listening on an agreed upon port.
-As noted above, the default port for prompt.js is `22212`, but is configurable.
+As noted above, the default port for `interrogate` is `22212`, but is configurable via `opts.port`.
 Here is the flow for how the client-side sends a question to the the server and how the server sends back a response.

 1. client connects to server on specified port
 2. client sends the server a [JSON question request](#question-request)
-3. server parses the JSON question request and renders the question in a suitable format (in the case of Appcelerator Studio, as a user-editable dialog)
+3. server parses the JSON question request and renders the question in a suitable format (in the case of Appcelerator Studio, as a user input dialog)
 4. server receives user input (an answer), `JSON.stringify()`'s the answer, then sends it back to the client
 5. client receives server response
     1. if client successfully parses and validates response, skip to step #8